Greek Chicken Dinner (One-Pan Mediterranean)

-The harmonious balance of zesty lemon, earthy oregano, and succulent chicken creates a memorable dining experience that will have everyone asking for your secret.
+The harmonious balance of lemon, oregano, and garlic creates a memorable dining experience that will have everyone asking for your secret.

 Whether you’re preparing a casual family dinner or hosting a special celebration, this one-pan Mediterranean dish delivers impressive results with straightforward preparation.